8 Tips to Survive a Live-In Kitchen Remodel

 We kept our lidded trash can next to the refrigerator.
 I don’t think any more needs said.
 It’s a trash can – you’re gonna need it.

 6. Contain the mess

-Whether you’re doing a mini renovation or a full-on knocking-out-walls renovation, you’re going to have a mess.
-Keep it mostly contained by using tarps or large plastic sheets stapled up as doorways between the kitchen and rest of the house.
+Whether you’re doing a mini-renovation or a full-on knocking-out-walls renovation, you will have a mess.
+Keep it mostly contained by using tarps or large plastic sheets stapled up as doorways between the kitchen and the rest of the house.

 7. Plan your meals ahead of time

 - Meal prep.
 Write out your meals for the week on Sundays and get your grocery shopping done.

 - If you’ve got a few weeks before your remodel starts, then it may be a good idea to whip up some homemade freezer meals that you’ll be able to use.